platy/structures-and-algorithms/README.md

 * as linked list but searches can begin from the end too

 Inserting at one end and removing from the other means doubly linked lists can be used as a queue.

+## Binary search tree

+Trees enable searching, inserting and deleting of ordered keys in a reasonable time.
+Whereas list inserts and deletes are generally O(n) and a binary search is generally O(log n) (with and indexable list).
+Binary tree inserts, deletes and searches are all on average O(log n) with O(n) as the worst case.
+The first element inserted is the root of the tree with the greater elements added afterwards creating a subtree to the right and the lesser elements creating a subtree to the left.
+This means that the shape of the tree is dependant on the order in which the elements are added.
+The worst case is if they are added in sorted order, in which case the tree resembles a linked list.
+After random insertion / deletion the tree height (and therefore the worst case search for a random tree) approaches sqrt(n), which grows much faster than the optimum height of log(n).

+Features:
+* traversable in order from any searched element
+* searchable O(log n) average
+* sorted inserts O(log n) average
+* can be used to form a double ended priority queue

+### Self-balancing binary search tree